paas-info/api/README.md

 https://getbootstrap.com/docs/4.0/components/buttons/

-## Run Service on linux

-Note if you're new to Unix:
-/var/www/myapp/app.js should have
-#!/usr/bin/env node

-on the very first line.

-Copy your service file into the /etc/systemd/system.

-Start it with systemctl start myapp.

-Enable it to run on boot with systemctl enable myapp.

-See logs with journalctl -u myapp

 ## screen
 The screen will detach and survive you logging off.
 Then you can get it back back doing screen -r.
 Hit up the screen manual for more details.
 You can name the screens and whatnot if you like